How long have you had migraine and what type of migraine do you have?

 By age 39, I was taking way too many NSAIDs and triptans to be healthy.
 I also ended up in the hospital every 3 months or so because of weeklong episodes that just wouldn’t respond to treatment.
 It was at that time my doctor (in Canada, where I’m originally from) booked me in to see a neurologist.
 The neurologist discussed all of the different treatments with me, from beta-blockers to Botox, and because of my medical history and side effects I’d had from other medications, decided we should try Botox.

-He used a migraine protocol of about 30 injection sites on my forehead, over the top of my head, neck and shoulders.
-I’m needle phobic so these treatments were difficult, but 100% covered by medical insurance.
+He used a migraine protocol called the PREEMPT Protocol specific to migraines.
+This protocol has about 30 injection sites on the forehead, over the top of the head, neck and shoulders.
+I’m needle phobic so these treatments were difficult, but 100% covered by medical insurance in Canada.

 I continued with Botox for 2 years every 3 months and my migraine attacks diminished to where I was only using minimal triptans and NSAIDs about twice a month.
 I went from an average of 21 days of pain per month to about 8 days.